Britwad/GPTree/USER_MANUAL.md

 ## **2. Running GPTree**
 a.
 Open browser with http://localhost:3000
-b. either sign in with you email or continue with Google
+b.
+Either sign in with you email or continue with Google

 ## **3. Using GPTree**
 a.
 Create an account
-    Add your email into the text box or signing in with Google Once logged in, you'll see your dashboard listing all of your trees.
+    Add your email into the text box or signing in with Google Once logged in, you'll see your dashboard listing all of your trees

 b.
 Create a Tree
     Click "New Tree"
     Enter a topic into the prompt box
-    GPTree will generate a root node explaining the topic The Tree will display the root node which you could click to go back to if at any time you create a child node
+    GPTree will generate a root node explaining the topic The Tree will display the root node which you could click to go back to if at any time you Create a child node

 c.
 Creating new nodes
     Click any node in your tree to open it
     There you will see the original question and response, key points, and suggested follow-up questions
-    Click a follow-up to create a new node branching off the current node, or manually click new node to go into a sub topic
+    Click a follow-up to create a new node branching off the current node, or manually click new Node to go into a sub topic

 d.
 Review and Navigate trees
     Use the Tree view page to see your learning structure